LaraFB/3-ano/README.md

 ### Release 2

 - Goal: Final release - Have a functional app with the missing features (Notifications).
-Add any features that our client might want to add.
 - Date: [teams 0+1] 15/Dec
 - Release: V2.0